Abderraouf99/Assistant/README.md

   - Never lose any data, everything is saved in the cloud
   - Easy to navigate.
 # Features!
+### Login/Registration
+- Login with email account
+- Login with Google account
+- Registration with email account with email verification
 ### Tasks features
 - Save your tasks locally on the device and on the Cloud using *Firebase CloudFire store*.
 - Archive your tasks once you completed them (Archived tasks are still accessible).